Sweetened Whipped Cream

-I love this sweetened whipped cream filling and topping for cakes and cupcakes!
-Whipped cream is so easy to make, and can be whipped up in no time!
+I love this sweetened homemade whipped cream filling and topping for cakes and cupcakes!
+Whipped cream is so easy to make, and can be prepared in no time!

 Delicious whipped cream is the easiest thing in the world to make.
 Whether you want to whip up a batch to dollop on top of pound cake and strawberries, or you're planning to use whipped cream as a filling for cakes and cupcakes, this is the quick and easy recipe that you need!

 We like to add just a bit of sweetness and vanilla to our whipped cream also.

 - First, chill your bowl and beaters.
 (If you are using a stand mixer, use your whisk attachment for this recipe).

 - Pour cold cream into a chilled bowl along with the vanilla and sifted sugar.